-DoD has elected to respond to these instructions by promulgating Department-wide NEPA procedures, Department of Defense National Environmental Policy Act Implementing Procedures, which will guide DAF's NEPA process henceforth.
+DoD has elected to respond to these instructions by promulgating Department-wide NEPA procedures, Department of Defense National Environmental Policy Act Implementing Procedures, which will guide the Army's NEPA process henceforth.
 The Supreme Court could not have been clearer in Seven County that NEPA is a procedural statute.
-See 145 S.Ct. at 1507 ("NEPA is a purely procedural statute."); id. at 1510 ("NEPA is purely procedural....
-NEPA 'does not mandate particular results, but simply prescribes the necessary process' for an agency's environmental review of a project;"); id. at 1511 (NEPA is a purely procedural statute"); id. at 1513 (NEPA is properly understood as "a modest procedural requirement"); id. at 1514 ("NEPA's status as a purely procedural statute"); see also id. at 1507 ("Simply stated, NEPA is a procedural cross-check, not a substantive roadblock.").
-Mindful of this, DOD has decided that the flexibility to respond to new developments in this fast-evolving area of law, afforded by using non-codified procedures, outweighs the public-transparency virtues of codifying its regulations going forward.
-Notably, DoD can-and will-ensure that accessibility to the public by posting these procedures online, retaining the transparency virtues.
+See 145 S. Ct. at 1507 ("NEPA is a purely procedural statute."); see also id. at 1510 ("NEPA is purely procedural....
+NEPA does not mandate particular results, but simply prescribes the necessary process' for an agency's environmental review of a project;") (internal quotation omitted); id. at 1511 (NEPA is a purely procedural statute"); id. at 1513 (NEPA is properly understood as "a modest procedural requirement"); id. at 1514 ("NEPA's status as a purely procedural statute"); see also id. at 1507 ("Simply stated, NEPA is a procedural cross-check, not a substantive roadblock.").
+Mindful of this, DoD has decided that the flexibility to respond to new developments in this fast-evolving area of law, afforded by using non-codified procedures, outweighs the public-transparency virtues of codifying its regulations going forward.
+Notably, DoD can-and will-ensure that accessibility to the public by posting these procedures online, which removes the upside of codification.
 By contrast, not codifying its procedures will enable it to rapidly update these procedures in response to future court decisions (such as Seven County), Presidential directives, or the needs of the services.
 The use of non-codified procedures is, moreover, consistent with the approach that several other Federal agencies have used for decades.

 DoD has, correspondingly, directed all military departments to repeal their respective NEPA implementing regulations by June 30, 2025, per a May 21, 2025, memorandum.
-Thus, with this action, the DAF rescinds its NEPA implementing regulations at 32 CFR part 989.
-The DAF is furthermore taking this action because the CEQ NEPA regulations, which the DAF regulations supplemented, were repealed effective April 11, 2025.
-The DAF is rescinding its NEPA regulations to avoid confusion from maintaining a regulation that was drafted to supplement a regulation that has now been revoked.
-The DAF intends to continue to rely on categorical exclusions previously published in appendix B of 32 CFR part 989 or adopted by public notice in the Federal Register (e.g., 89 FR 92911), all of which have now been incorporated into the Appendix to Department of Defense National Environmental Policy Act Implementing Procedures.
+Thus, Thus, the Army is rescinding its NEPA implementing regulations at 32 CFR part 651.
+The Army is furthermore taking this action because the CEQ NEPA regulations, which the Army regulations were intended to supplement, have been rescinded and the Army regulations are incomplete on their own.
+The authority under which the CEQ regulations were promulgated, Executive Order (EO) 11991 (42 FR 26967, May 24, 1977), has been rescinded by EO 14154 (90 FR 8353, Jan.
+29, 2025).
+Therefore, the Army is rescinding 32 CFR part 651 to conform to CEQ's rescission of its regulations.
+The Army intends to continue to rely on categorical exclusions previously published in appendix B of 32 CFR part 651 or adopted by public notice in the Federal Register, all of which have now been incorporated into the Appendix to Department of Defense National Environmental Policy Act Implementing Procedures.

-DAF acknowledges that third parties may claim to have reliance interests in DAF's existing NEPA procedures.
+The Army acknowledges that third parties may claim to have reliance interests in the Army's existing NEPA procedures.
+But revised agency procedures will have no effect on ongoing NEPA reviews, where the Army, following CEQ guidance, has held it will continue to apply existing applications.
 Moreover, as the Supreme Court has just explained, NEPA "is a purely procedural statute" that "imposes no substantive environmental obligations or restrictions."
-Seven County, 145 S.Ct. at 1507.
-Any asserted reliance interests grounded in substantive environmental concerns are not in accord with the best meaning of the law and are entitled to "no... weight."
+Seven County, 145 S. Ct. at 1507.
+Any asserted reliance interests grounded in substantive environmental concerns, such interests are not in accord with the best meaning of the law and are entitled to "no... weight."
 Dep't of Homeland Sec. v.
 Regents of the Univ. of California, 140 S. Ct.
 1891, 1914 (2020).